-Included in Attachment 1 are photos that demonstrate above, including: Width of Sunset Beach over time ("width' being defined as the sand beach from the mean tide line to the ocean-side residents' property line).
-Current width of Sunset Beach at four locations demonstrating the similarity of the sandy beach throughout Sunset Beach.
+Included in Attachment 1 are photos that demonstrate above, including the increase in width of Sunset Beach over time ("width' being defined as the sand beach from the mean tide line to the ocean-side residents' property line).
+Photos of the one-mile sandy beach demonstrate the similarity of the sandy beach throughout Sunset Beach.
 Permanent and Seasonal Berms.
 Surrounding wetlands.
 Western Snowy Plovers micro-habitats on Sunset Beach.